learn-co-students/cli-applications-guessing-game-sgharms-test-webdev-fund/README.md

 The implementation of this game is not so simple.
 You will need to utilize what you've learned about methods and conditional logic.
 In addition, we will also introduce a way to capture user input, `gets`.
-First, though, let's refresh on what a CLI application is.
+First, though, let's refresh on whatf a CLI application is.

 ## Review the Command Line Interface